Fire Investigator Visa Sponsorship Jobs in California

 Which visa types are most common for fire investigator roles in California?

-The H-1B is the most common visa category for fire investigator roles that require a bachelor's degree in fire science, engineering, or a related field.
+The H-1B visa is the most common visa category for fire investigator roles that require a bachelor's degree in fire science, engineering, or a related field.
 Candidates with a relevant degree and demonstrated specialty can qualify when the employer files a Labor Condition Application certifying the prevailing wage.
-The O-1 is occasionally used for investigators with exceptional credentials or published forensic research, though it is far less common.
+The O-1 visa is occasionally used for investigators with exceptional credentials or published forensic research, though it is far less common.

 Which cities in California have the most fire investigator sponsorship jobs?